tamus-cyber/cyber.tamus.edu/policy.md

 first-heading:      Policy
 description:        Cybersecurity regulations and standards for the Texas A&amp;M System
 banner:             true
-banner-content:     "<p>Texas A&amp;M System Cybersecurity leads the system's effort to manage and reduce risk to our cyber infrastructure.
-We deliver resources and tools to our stakeholders to help them ensure a secure and resilient infrastructure.</p>"
+banner-content:     Texas A&amp;M System Cybersecurity leads the system's effort to manage and reduce risk to our cyber infrastructure.
+We deliver resources and tools to our stakeholders to help them ensure a secure and resilient infrastructure.
-banner-bg:          "/assets/images/banners/governance-header-background-full.jpg"
+banner-bg:          /assets/images/banners/governance-header-background-full.jpg
-banner-icon:        "/assets/images/icons/policy-icon.svg"
+banner-icon:        /assets/images/icons/policy-icon.svg
+banner-icon-alt:    A banner icon of a pencil writing on paper
 ---

 ## Texas A&M System Cybersecurity Regulations and Standards